 - If you are an IEEE Student Member, you will receive a discount on the registration fee.
 If you are a student and not a member of IEEE, visit the IEEE Student Membership portal to become a student member and benefit from a lot of resources dedicated to IEEE students.

 - If you are a graduate student in engineering or safety, you may submit a poster proposal for the Electrical Safety Prevention through Design Engineering Education Initiative.
 Qualifying applicants will receive a subsidy to attend the ESW as described below.

 IAS Electrical Safety Prevention through Design Engineering Education Initiative

 Call for Applications

 The IEEE IAS Electrical Safety Committee is pleased to call for applications for Electrical Safety Prevention through Design Student Engineering Education Initiative, a program geared toward graduate students in electrical engineering and safety engineering fields.
-The goal of this program is to award talented and promising students who have a passion for Prevention through Design, by subsidizing travel, lodging and registration for participation in the ESW, January 31-February 3, 2017 in Reno, Nevada, USA.
+The goal of this program is to award talented and promising students who have a passion for Prevention through Design, by subsidizing travel, lodging and registration for participation in the ESW, March 19-23 2018 in Fort Worth, Texas, USA.
 A limited number of students will be selected for this honor.